addrummond/jsockd/Readme.md

 As the protocol is synchronous, command IDs are not strictly necessary.
 However, it is recommended to check that responses have the expected command ID as a means of ensuring that the client code is working correctly.

-The client may send either of the following commands to the server at any point:
+The client may send either of the following commands at any point, terminated by the separator byte:

 ```
-?reset<separator byte>
+?reset
-?quit<separator byte>
+?quit
 ```

 The `?reset` command resets the server's command parser to its initial state (so that it expects the next field to be a unique command ID).